PaulineAC/PaulineAC/README.md

 ### 👋 Hi, I'm Pauline!
 🔭 I have recently finished my PhD in cognitive science and am currently working as a project manager. <br />
-💬 I have had different types of jobs in the past (research, project management, marketing, teaching), <br />
-   and they have all had a common theme: Communicating!<br />
+💬 I have had different types of jobs in the past (research, project management, marketing, teaching), and they have all had a common theme: Communicating!<br />
 😄 I am currently looking for a job that will allow me to communicate about one of my favourite things: Data! <br />
 📫 How to reach me: https://www.linkedin.com/in/pauline-cuperus/<br />
 <br />
 On this page, I will share some projects that I have been working on:<br />
-- Olympics: In this project, I explore data from all Olympic athletes since 1974 and create a Random Forest Classifier <br />
-  with 86% accuracy to classify whether athletes won a medal or not.<br />
+- Olympics: In this project, I explore data from all Olympic athletes since 1974 and create a Random Forest Classifier with 86% accuracy to classify whether athletes won a medal or not.<br />
-- Gym_Visitors: Here I make recommendations to a (fictional) gym holder on how to improve marketing/promotion strategies<br />
-  for their campus gym and on how staffing at this gym can be optimised.
-I do this by looking particularly at the number of<br />
-  visitors periods throughout the day and year and use a K-Nearest Neighbors regressor (r-squared = .91) and a Random Forest <br />
+- Gym_Visitors: Here I make recommendations to a (fictional) gym holder on how to improve marketing/promotion strategies for their campus gym and on how staffing at this gym can be optimised.
+I do this by looking particularly at the number of visitors periods throughout the day and year and use a K-Nearest Neighbors regressor (r-squared = .91) and a Random Forest <br />
   Regressor (r-squared = .93) to predict the number of visitors at the gym at certain times (code to be added soon pending small<br />
   changes).